cassiano/memoize-ts/README.md

 ## Usage

-Simply supply the function to be memoized as the 1st parameter of the `memoize()` Higher-Order Function (HOF).
+Simply supply the function to be memoized as the 1st parameter of the `memoize()` HOF.
 In the example below a recursive function that calculates the Fibonacci sequence is supplied and its memoized version is assigned to the `fibonacci` variable.
 The memoized function can then be used in the same way as if it were not memoized.

 ```ts
 const fibonacci = memoize(